Spectator partons contribution in the rapidity width of lamda in p+p collisions at various SPS and LHC energies: Results

 \section{Results}

-In our recent work [5], it has been shown that UrQMD-3.4-generated (pseudo)rapidity distributions show a good agreement with the experimental results at all the SPS, RHIC, and LHC energies for Au$-$Au, and Pb$-$Pb systems.
-With the present sets of generated data, pseudorapidity distributions of all primary charged particles are compared with the various existing experimental results of pp collisions of UA5 and ALICE collaborations.
-Pseudorapidity distributions of all primary charged particles using UrQMD-3.4 and PYTHIA8-generated events of pp collisions at $\sqrt{\it{s}} = 53$ (only UrQMD), $200, 546$, and $900$ GeV are compared with the results of UA5 collaboration \cite{AlnerUA5} and is shown in the left panel of the figure~\ref{Fig:etaUA5ALICE}.
+In our earlier work \cite{nursir}, it has been shown that UrQMD-3.4-generated (pseudo)rapidity distributions of produced particles show a good agreement with the experimental results at all the SPS, RHIC, and LHC energies for Au+Au and Pb+Pb systems.
+With the present sets of generated data, pseudorapidity distributions of all primary charged particles are compared with the various existing experimental results of p+p collisions of UA5 and ALICE collaborations.
+Pseudorapidity distributions of all primary charged particles using UrQMD-3.4 and PYTHIA8.2-generated events of p+p collisions at $\sqrt{\it{s}} = 53$ (only UrQMD), $200$, $546$, and $900$ GeV are compared with the results of UA5 collaboration \cite{AlnerUA5} and is shown in Fig.~\ref{Fig:etaUA5}.
 Though the MC data reproduces well the shape of the experimental pseudorapidity distributions of UA5 collaboration, around mid-rapidity, the models somewhat under-predict the experimental values at all the studied energies of UA5 collaboration.
-However, in the right panel of figure~\ref{Fig:etaUA5ALICE}, all sets of generated data (UrQMD-3.4, PYTHIA8 4C, and PYTHIA8 Monash) at $\sqrt{\it{s}} = 900$ GeV show a better agreement with the experimental results of ALICE collaboration \cite{ALICECompare,ALICECompare2}.
+However, in Fig.~\ref{Fig:etaALICE}, all sets of generated data (UrQMD-3.4, PYTHIA8.2 4C, and PYTHIA8.2 Monash) at $\sqrt{\it{s}} = 900$ GeV show a better agreement with the experimental results of ALICE collaboration \cite{ALICECompare,ALICECompare2}.
+Further details of comparison of model generated and experimental data could be found in Refs.~\cite{ALICECompare,ALICECompare2, kaidalovSingleDifrative, UA5inconsistenceData}.
+Considering the fact that all the three sets of model-predicted pseudorapidity distributions are in good agreement with the experimental results of appropriate energies, further analysis is carried out with all the three, i.e., UrQMD-3.4, PYTHIA8.2 4C, and PYTHIA8.2 Monash model-generated data.